 Apart from volcanism, there are two processes whereby craters can be formed.
-The best known is from as asteroid or comet impact.
+The best known is from an asteroid or comet impact.
 The other way, and one that is currently under a lot of study, is through Electric Discharge Machining (EDM).
 Experimental work done in the laboratory can help distinguish the difference in the craters formed by the two methods.
-Cj Ransom of the Vemasat Laboratories has produced a variety of craters which have been electrically formed.
+CJ Ransom of the Vemasat Laboratories has produced a variety of craters which have been electrically formed.

 These electrically machined craters tend to have flat floors and more or less vertical walls, which may or may not have a rim made up of debris.
 The example in Figure I may be compared with many craters on Mars, such as those in Figure II, or Mercury in Figure III.

 Figures IV and V provide other examples of craters formed by Electric Discharge Machining.
 A comparison can be made with craters on Mars, Venus and Mercury.